Panama Papers: Law enforcement

-The Procuraduría de la Nación announced that it would investigate Mossack Fonseca and the Panama papers.

-On April 12, the newly formed Second Specialized Prosecutor against Organized Crime raided Mossack Fonseca and searched their Bella Vista office as part of the investigation initiated by the Panama Papers.
-The Attorney General's office issued a press release following the raid, which lasted 27 hours, stating that the purpose was "to obtain documents relevant to the information published in news articles that establishes the possible use of the law firm in illegal activities".
-The search ended without measures against the law firm, confirmed prosecutor Javier Caraballo of the Second Prosecutor Against Organized Crime.

-On April 22 the same unit raided another Panama location and "secured a large amount of evidence".
+On April 4, 2016, the Attorney General's office announced that it would investigate Mossack Fonseca and the Panama papers.
+On April 12, the newly formed Second Specialized Prosecutor against Organized Crime searched the Panama City and Bella Vista offices of Mossack Fonseca for 27 hours.
+Following the search, the Attorney General's office stated that the purpose of the search was "to obtain documents relevant to the information published in news articles that establishes the possible use of the law firm in illegal activities".
+The search ended without measures against the law firm.
+On April 22 the same unit searched another Panama location and "secured a large amount of evidence".

-The Municipality of Regulation and Supervision of Financial Subjects [not the Ministry of Economy and Finance (MEF)] initiated a special review of the law firm Mossack Fonseca to determine whether it had followed tax law.
-Carlamara Sanchez, in charge of this proceeding, said at a press conference that the quartermaster had come to verify whether the firm had complied since April 8 with due diligence, customer knowledge, the final beneficiary and reporting of suspicious transactions to Financial Analysis Unit (UAF) operations.
-She said that Law 23 of 2015 empowers regulation and supervision and said some firms had been monitored since late last year with special attention after the Panama Papers, and noted that the law carries fines $5,000 to $1 million or even suspension of the firm.
+The Municipality of Regulation and Supervision of Financial Subjects initiated a review of Mossack Fonseca to determine whether it had followed tax law, specifically due diligence, customer knowledge, disclosure of the final beneficiary, and the reporting of suspicious transactions to Financial Analysis Unit (UAF) operations.
+Some firms had been monitored since late 2015, with special attention after the publication of the Panama Papers.
+Violation of Panamanian law carries penalties of $5,000 to $1 million or even suspension of the firm.

 The ICIJ investigation of Mossack Fonseca was reported to the Public Ministry.
-Samid Dan Sandoval, former candidate for mayor of Santiago de Veraguas (2014), filed the legal action against the journalists and all those who had participated.
+Samid Dan Sandoval, former candidate for mayor of Santiago de Veraguas (2014), filed legal action against the journalists and all those who had participated.
 He said the project name damaged the integrity, dignity and sovereignty of the country and that the consortium would have to assume legal responsibility for all damage caused to the Panamanian nation.

-A Change.org petition requested the ICIJ stop using the name of Panama as in the Panama Papers.
-The request said the generally-accepted name for the investigation "damage(d) the image" of Panama.
+A Change.org petition also requested the ICIJ stop using the name of Panama as in the Panama Papers.
+The request said the generally accepted name for the investigation "damage(d) the image" of Panama.

-Suspension of investigation

-Attorney General of Panama Kenia Isolda Porcell Diaz announced on January 24, 2017 that she was suspending the investigations against Mossack Fonseca because it filed an appeal for protection of constitutional rights before the First Superior Court of Justice of Panama and requested that he deliver all the original documents to issue a judgment.
+Attorney General of Panama Kenia Isolda Porcell Diaz announced on January 24, 2017, that she was suspending the investigations against Mossack Fonseca because it filed an appeal for protection of constitutional rights before the First Superior Court of Justice of Panama and requested that he deliver all the original documents to issue a judgment.

-Charges

-Mossack and Fonseca were detained on February 8, 2017 on money-laundering charges.
+Mossack and Fonseca were detained on February 8, 2017, on money-laundering charges.
+They were initially refused bail because the court saw a flight risk, but were released on April 21, 2017 after a judge ruled they had cooperated with the investigation and ordered them each to pay $500,000 in bail.

-Demise of Mossack Fonseca

-In March 2018, Mossack Fonseca announced that it would cease operations at the end of March due to "irreversible damage" to their image as a direct result of the Panama Papers.
+On June 28, 2024 Judge Baloísa Marquínez acquitted the 28 accused individuals.
+She explained that the evidence brought against Mossack and Fonseca was insufficient and the chain of evidence was not comprehensible.